aoristos/coop-door-automation/README.md

 Therefore the UptimeLimit should be a little bit higher than the DownTimeLimit.

 **pressDownButton:**
-For test purposes you can switch from 'automatic modus' to 'manual modus' by pressing a button.
+For test purposes you can press a button to switch from 'automatic modus' to 'manual modus'.
-In 'manual modus'the door will close when the upperSwitch is activated ( = when the door is open), or the door will open when the upperSwitch is not activated ( = the door is closed or halfway).
+In 'manual modus'the motor will start cycling between opening and closing: the door will close when the upperSwitch is activated ( = when the door is open), or the door will open when the upperSwitch is not activated ( = the door is closed or halfway).
-To leave the 'manual modus': press the button while both upperSwitch AND lowerSwitch are simultaneously activated.
+To leave the 'manual modus':activate both the upperSwitch AND the lowerSwitch simultaneously.
 The program will return to 'automatic modus'

 ### further documentation: